rubygems/bundler/DEVELOPMENT.md

      With that set up, you can test changes you've made to Bundler by running `dbundle`, without interfering with the regular `bundle` command.

-# Adding new features

-If you would like to add a new feature to Bundler, please follow these steps:

-  1. [Create an issue](https://github.com/bundler/bundler/issues/new) to discuss your feature.
-  2. Base your commits on the master branch, since we follow [SemVer](http://semver.org) and don't add new features to old releases.
-  3. Commit the code and at least one test covering your changes to a feature branch in your fork.
-  4. Put a line in the [CHANGELOG](https://github.com/bundler/bundler/blob/master/CHANGELOG.md) summarizing your changes under the next release under the "Features" heading.
-  5. Send us a [pull request](https://help.github.com/articles/using-pull-requests) from your feature branch.

-If you don't hear back immediately, don’t get discouraged!
-We all have day jobs, but we respond to most tickets within a day or two.

 # Bug triage